 4. CONCLUSIONS

 In conclusion, different cultivation techniques have varying effects on the growth, development, and yield quality of Hoai Sơn plants.
 Treatment 4 with growing in bags, resulted in the best growth, development, yield, and tuber quality under production conditions in Thai Nguyen.
-Therefore, it is recommended application of the bag cultivation method as practical tools for improving vegetative growth and yield in Hoai Sơn plants at Thai Nguyen province
+Therefore, it is recommended application of the bag cultivation method as practical tools for improving vegetative growth and yield in Hoai Sơn plants at Thai Nguyen province.

 References